The PCF Young Investigator Award-Class of 2019 recipients are:

 - Neuroendocrine prostate cancer (NEPC) is a highly aggressive and lethal form of hormone therapy-resistant prostate cancer, for which there are currently no effective treatments.

-- Daksh Thaper’s research identified BRN2 as a critical driver of NEPC and is developing a new drug that targets BRN2.
+- The Zoubeidi lab has identified BRN2 as a critical driver of NEPC and is developing a new drug that targets BRN2.

-- In this project, the molecular mechanisms by which BRN2 drives the development of NEPC in the context of androgen-targeted therapy will be investigated.
+- The mechanisms by which BRN2 drives the development of NEPC in the context of androgen-targeted therapy will be investigated.

-- If successful, Dr. Thaper’s project will provide preclinical data necessary to advance BRN2-inhibitors into biomarker driven clinical trials, and may ultimately result in a new treatment for NEPC.
+- If successful, Dr. Thaper’s project will provide preclinical data necessary to advance BRN2-inhibitors into clinical trials, and may ultimately result in a new treatment for NEPC.

 What this means to patients: Dr. Thaper will establish the biology and therapeutic potential for targeting BRN2 in NEPC, and will provide rationale for advancing a novel BRN2-inhibitor into clinical trials for this highly aggressive and currently untreatable form of prostate cancer.